alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-31-ruling-on-ikhwan-muslimun.md

 lang: en
 note: true
 locale: en
-excerpt: "The method which should be followed is the Qur'an and the Sunnah.
+summary: "The method which should be followed is the Qur'an and the Sunnah.
 A person should seek the help of Allah (Exalted be He), then the views of the Salaf (righteous predecessors) in order to understand them."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz